Tithing: Fact, Fiction, or Fraud?

 The fact is that the agreement that the Father's elect children have with him does not contain many of the laws, terms, and conditions that were in the agreement with ancient Israel, such as circumcision, sacrifices, a multiple tithing system, and many other requirements that were specifically given to the ancient Israelites for that day of salvation.

-Jesus gave his people a commission embodying an outward concern for others.
-How that commission is to be supported is taught throughout the Bible in a positive way.
-The early disciples clearly understood how the work of the church was to be supported and the method that they used is the one we should use today.
+Jesus gave his Father's earthly children a commission embodying an outward concern for others.
+How the work of the church is to be supported is taught throughout the biblical record.
+The early disciples clearly understood how the work of the church was to be supported and the method they used is the one we should use today.
 There was no confusion or misunderstanding regarding this matter in the early church.

 Paul was inspired to reveal that much of what was written as God's word before the gospel age of salvation is to be used to guide our lives today.
 If the tithing system given to ancient Israel were to be used literally as a guide for the support of the church, only people who make their living from growing agricultural products and animals would be required to give and bear the responsibility for the support of the church.